yahmlevi/House_of_Wisdom/helm/README.md

 nginx ingress controller helm

-install prometheus chart on monitoring ns, then install jenkins chart on jenkins ns - monitoring will happen by itself
+install prometheus chart on monitoring ns, then install jenkins chart on jenkins ns - monitoring will happen by itself --> tried it, cant tell it worked